Digital Projection installation, 2000.

-Small scale, and more immediate,and reintroducing a theme of self-portraiture which featured in much earlier work, this new piece is intended to make a direct reference to the illusiory space created via projection, the quality and nature light on the glass surface, and the interplay between sound and picture.
-I plan to develop a new series of digital moving image works projected onto glass, of which this is the first.
+Small scale, more immediate and reintroducing a theme of self-portraiture which featured in much earlier work, this work was intended to make a direct reference to the illusiory space created via projection, the quality and nature of light on the glass surface and the interplay between sound and picture.

 Made originally for the Galerie Brighi, in “Passages des Panoramas”, Paris and exhibited in June 2000.
 The original idea was to digitally transport a small section of my studio in the east end of London to the gallery in Paris.
 The measurements of the door of the Galerie Brighi were sent via e-mail from Paris to London and I built a full size replica of it – thus a small part of the gallery was transported into the studio.
 The recorded action was then projected onto the door of the gallery.
 In subsequent re-staged versions of the original work, the image was projected onto a suspended sheet of glass with a translucent surface.
 In the illusory space behind the window of the projection the artist is “playing” in his studio – an electronic space where things can be physically broken and digitally repaired.